the-code-experiments/nodejs-syntax-reference/README.md

 Learning Server-Side JavaScript with Node.js
 ============================================
-This training kit has been developed for those who already have the basic knowledge of JavaScript; This training kit will teach you the basics of NodeJS and NPM (Node Package Manager).
+This training kit has been developed for those who already have the basic knowledge of JavaScript; This training kit will teach you the basics of Node.js and npm Package Manager.

 Prerequisites arranged as per the priority
 ==========================================